 Eligibility: All faculty whose primary appointment is to UConn/UConn Health are eligible.
 Startup companies (faculty-owned or otherwise) are not eligible to apply, though faculty who are involved in startups are eligible to submit projects that are distinct from their work with any company.

-2017 Alexion-UConn Rare Disease Innovation Fund Timeline:
+2017 Alexion-UConn Rare Disease Innovation Fund Timeline (note that the timeline has been revised):

 - The Request for Proposals (RFP) will be released on Wednesday, January 25, 2017.